NightMachinery/stochastic/coronavirus/model.md

 #### Feedback

 Some parts of the model need to get feedback (i.e., information) from other parts of the model.
-For example, each Person has a `SocialDistancingFactor` which shows how receptive that person is to social distancing.
-But this also crucially depends on the, e.g., where they are and what the culture/politics is at that Place.
-So we use an information reporting function (which is read-only), named `getSocialDistancing`, which reads information from multiple sources (here both the Person and their Place), combines this in the appropriate manner, and returns the result.
+For example, each `Person` has a `SocialDistancingFactor` which shows how receptive that `Person` is to social distancing.
+But this also crucially depends on the, e.g., where they are and what the culture/politics is at that `Place`.
+So we use an information reporting function (which is read-only), named `getSocialDistancing`, which reads information from multiple sources (here both the `Person` and their `Place`), combines this in the appropriate manner, and returns the result.

-Another example is the `possibly move` function list of Person; These ultimately determine where that Person will end up as the round ends.
-This list, by default, should contain a function with utmost priority (`0`)(So it runs before others) that will run its parent Place `moveChild(child) -> (Place | null)`.
+Another example is the `possibly move` function list of `Person`; These ultimately determine where that Person will end up as the round ends.
+This list, by default, should contain a function with utmost priority (`0`)(So it runs before others) that will run its parent `Place` `moveChild(child) -> (Place | null)`.
 Each of these `moveChild` functions should also call their parent `Place`'s `moveChild`, if they themselves are not going to return a `Place` (i.e., if they want to return `null`).

 ### Ideas to make model more sophisticated

 * Search for SOPH to find more ideas scattered in the current doc.
-* Make places mobile in addition to people.
+* Make `Place`s mobile in addition to people.

     This should work similarly to moving people :-?

-* Make places able to be children to multiple parents at once.
+* Make `Place`s able to be children to multiple parents at once.
 * Make current state or an essential summary of it persist in a circular queue, so we can implement time delay.
 We can also persist every N (24?) rounds to lessen the memory pressure.

 ## Model's rough class structure (still woefully incomplete)